SearchScale/search-insights-collector/README.md

 * To disable collection of logs and field metrics (Luke), you can add `--disable-expensive-operations` parameter
 * If you have multiple Solr clusters, you can specify `-n <clustername>` parameter to ensure the generated file contains the cluster name in prefix.
 The name shouldn't contain spaces or special characters (other than '-').

+Authenticated Solr Clusters:

+If your Solr cluster is protected with Basic Authentication, then export the username and password to access the Solr cluster to the following environemnt variables before executing the collector: INSIGHTS_COLLECTOR_USERNAME and INSIGHTS_COLLECTOR_PASSWORD.

+Example:

+    export INSIGHTS_COLLECTOR_USERNAME=hello
+    export INSIGHTS_COLLECTOR_PASSWORD=world

 Outputs
 -------